Shyamprakash997/Shyamprakash997/README.md

 - 👀 I’m interested in startups
 - 🌱 I’m currently learning pyhton
 - 💞️ I’m looking to collaborate on startup mission
-- 📫 How to reach me @prakashshyam.sps@gmail.com
+- 📫 Reach me @prakashshyam.sps@gmail.com

 <!---
 Shyamprakash997/Shyamprakash997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.